google/WebFundamentals/src/content/en/fundamentals/instant-and-offline/get-started/httpcaching-6.md

 [Performance Optimization section](http://tinyurl.com/ljgcqp3) and at the [Mozilla Developer Network](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Cache-Control).

-* **no-cache**: Somewhat of a misnomer, specifies that content can be cached but, if so, it must be re-validated on each request before being served to a client.
+- **no-cache**: Somewhat of a misnomer, specifies that content can be cached but, if so, it must be re-validated on each request before being served to a client.
 This forces the client to check for freshness but allows it to avoid downloading the resource again if it has not changed.
 Mutually exclusive with **no-store**.

-* **no-store**: Indicates that the content actually cannot be cached in any way by any primary or intermediate cache.
+- **no-store**: Indicates that the content actually cannot be cached in any way by any primary or intermediate cache.
 This is a good option for resources that may contain sensitive data, or for resources that will almost certainly change from visit to visit.
 Mutually exclusive with **no-cache**.

-* **public**: Indicates that the content can be cached by the browser and by any intermediate caches.
+- **public**: Indicates that the content can be cached by the browser and by any intermediate caches.
 Overrides the default **private** setting for requests that use HTTP authentication.
 Mutually exclusive with **private**.

-* **private**: Designates content that may be stored by the user's browser, but may not be cached by any intermediate caches.
+- **private**: Designates content that may be stored by the user's browser, but may not be cached by any intermediate caches.
 Often used for user-specific, but not particularly sensitive, data.
 Mutually exclusive with **public**.

-* **max-age**: Defines the maximum time that the content may be cached before it must be revalidated or downloaded again from the original server.
+- **max-age**: Defines the maximum time that the content may be cached before it must be revalidated or downloaded again from the original server.
 This option generally replaces the expires header (see below) and takes a value in seconds, with a maximum valid age of one year (31536000 seconds).

 ### Expires Caching

-You can also enable caching by specifying expiration, or *expiry*, times for certain types of files, which tell browsers how long to use a cached resource before requesting a fresh copy from the server.
+You can also enable caching by specifying expiration, or expiry, times for certain types of files, which tell browsers how long to use a cached resource before requesting a fresh copy from the server.
 The expires header just sets a time in the future when the content should expire.
 After that point, requests for the content must go back to the original server.
 With